HS Produkt VHS

-The VHS (Višenamjenska Hrvatska Strojnica, lit. multifunctional Croatian machine gun) is a 5.56×45mm NATO bullpup assault rifle designed and manufactured by HS Produkt of Croatia.
+The HS Produkt VHS (Višenamjenska Hrvatska Strojnica, lit. multifunctional Croatian machine gun) is a 5.56×45mm NATO bullpup assault rifle designed and manufactured by HS Produkt of Croatia.
 The VHS rifle was first introduced at the 2007 iKA exhibition, the annual Croatian innovation display that takes place in the city of Karlovac.
 The development began from a Croatian Army request for a new infantry rifle to meet NATO standards.

 An improved version of the VHS rifle, known as the VHS-2, was introduced in April 2013.
-In January 2022, it was announced that Springfield Armory, Inc. will be importing the VHS-2 into the US as the Hellion.
+In January 2022, it was announced that Springfield Armory, Inc. would be importing the VHS-2 into the US as the Hellion.

 History

 Development

 During the Croatian War of Independence, HS Produkt (then called IM Metal) created a bullpup variant of the 7.62 mm Kalashnikov assault rifle.
 This rifle had a number of flaws, partly caused by limited technological capabilities of IM Metal, but provided a valuable learning experience for the company.
 A delayed blowback model was tested in the mid-1990s, but the results were still not satisfactory, and it was superseded by a design similar to the M16 rifle.
 More prototypes followed in 1996, 1999 and 2004.

 The development cycle that ultimately led to the current version of the VHS rifle started circa 2003.
 A new prototype, externally quite similar to the French FAMAS, was publicly announced in 2005 and presented to Croatian Minister of Defense Berislav Rončević.
 However, only 10% of the 2004 prototype was retained in the production model.